matthiewbhaines/Objective1/docs/03-Bitter05.md

 See the 1:10 brew strength bitter analysis [here](#Bitter10).

-A 1:5 brew strength (coffee:water, w/w) is representative of a cold brew concentrate.
-Our ~~**hypotheses**~~ (note 12-24-24: the following were not hypotheses, they are *interpretations*) were as follows:
+A 1:10 brew strength (coffee:water, w/w) is representative of a strong ratio used by everyday consumers.
+Our hypotheses was:

+> Milk will reduce the bitterness of cold brew coffee more than water

+This hypothesis is thought to be seen regardless of condition (nose closed or nose open).

+Some interpretations of expected data would be:

 - In the nose closed condition a reduction in bitterness from the milky coffee would suggest a physicochemical interaction between the milk and coffee
 - Milk, being 86% water [@walstraDairyTechnologyPrinciples1999] could have a similar effect as water would when added to coffee
 - In the nose opened condition, a reduction in bitterness from the milky coffee could suggest a cross-modal interaction (particularly if no effect is seen in the nose closed condition)

-> Note 12-24-24: We had initially hypothesized that there would be a physicochemical interaction (such as protein-polyphenol interaction)

-Note 01-06-25: I think the hypothesis was that the addition of milk would reduce the bitterness of cold brew coffee.

 ## Nose Closed Condition